 The QRC works with companies and individuals to champion diversity in the resources sector

 The Queensland Resources Council and its members are committed to increasing the proportion of women in the resources sector, particularly in ‘non-traditional’ areas of employment such as engineering, geology, operators and trades.

-Since 2006 when QRC’s Women in Resources Action Plan (WRAP) began, the proportion of women in the sector in Queensland has grown from 6 percent to 16.5 percent overall, and 14.7 percent in ‘non-traditional’ roles.
+Since 2006 when QRC’s Women in Resources Action Plan (WRAP) began, the proportion of women in the sector in Queensland has grown from 6 percent to almost 20 percent, and 17 percent in ‘non-traditional’ roles.
 QRC is now putting in place a new five-year plan to supercharge this work.